5 Tips To Become More Empathetic

 However, empathy can—and should—also be practiced in our professional relationships.

-When you’re in a relationship- and referral-based business (and most of us are), these relationships form because of a fundamental trust between you and your network.
+When you’re in a referral-based business (and most of us are), empathy in relationships forms because of a fundamental trust between you and your network.

-When you express empathy, you are delivering an experience to people that they’re not just listened to; they’re heard.
-And because they’re heard, they’re understood.
+When you express empathy, you deliver an experience to people that they’re not just listened to—they’re heard and feel understood.

-This gives your network a sense of connection and safety directly associated with you, ultimately laying the foundation for them to trust you with their business.
+This gives your contacts a sense of deeper connection and safety directly associated with you, ultimately laying the foundation for them to trust you with their business.

-It’s easy to get so caught up explaining something that we fail to stop and consider what the other person might be thinking or feeling.
+It’s easy to get so caught up explaining something that we fail to stop and consider what the other person might think or feel.

 Here are five steps you can take to become a better listener and develop empathy in communication:

 - Commit your undivided attention to the conversation.
 That means no cell phones, tablets, or computers.
-Communicate this undivided attention by maintaining steady eye contact.
+Maintain steady eye contact and respond with cues.

 - Summarize your understanding.
-Once the speaker has finished talking, summarize your understanding back to them.
+Once the speaker has finished talking, summarize your account back to them.
 Then ask, “Have I understood this correctly?”

-- Ask insightful, relevant questions.
-Tap into your natural curiosity and ask nonjudgmental questions to better understand the other person’s perspectives, thoughts, and feelings.
+- Ask insightful, relevant, and nonjudgmental questions.
+Tap into your natural curiosity to understand the other person’s perspectives, thoughts, and feelings.

-- Allow the other person to rant.
-When someone’s having troubles of some kind, they may be emotionally flustered.
+- Allow the other person to vent.
+When someone’s having troubles, they may be emotionally flustered.
 That’s okay.
 Give them the space to feel that.
 Let them talk from their heart and share how they feel; often, this will lead to them discovering their own solutions.

 To learn more about the art of active listening, check out Could You Say That Again?
 5 Tips to Build Better Relationships Through Active Listening.

-These comments are all great ways to show you understand how the other person is feeling.
-The catch is that these statements must be genuine.
+These comments are great empathy examples to show you understand how the other person feels.
+However, it’s vital that these empathy exercises must be genuine.

 Once you feel those emotions, voice them.
-More often than not, your emotional response will be very similar to theirs; and this will cause the other person to feel understood and heard, leading to a greater sense of connection between you both.
+More often than not, your emotional response will be very similar to theirs.
+This can help the other person to feel understood and heard, leading to a greater sense of connection between you both.

-Put simply: Don’t be afraid to ask for help.
-Asking for help shows vulnerability, and vulnerability often leads to that greater sense of connection and relation.
+Don’t be afraid to ask for help and show vulnerability, as this often leads to a greater sense of connection and relation.

 Here are three steps to practice being more vulnerable in your professional interactions:

-- After you’ve carefully listened to the other person, try to think of a time you were in a similar situation.
-For example: You may have encountered a problem with a project falling apart due to in-fighting with the team.
+- After carefully listening to the other person, think of a time you were in a similar situation or imagine how they may be feeling.

-By sharing our own insecurities and mistakes, we connect through our common humanity; and this common ground is one of the most important foundations you can lay in a relationship and is an excellent empathy skill.
+This common ground is one of the most important foundations you can lay in a relationship and is an excellent empathy skill.

 Assumptions are the enemy of empathy.